 This course is designed to introduce students to the attributes and techniques vital to projecting effective personal and professional images to the business world.
 Essential topics include: human relations and office interactions; professional image and attitude; interviewing skills and employment documents; and job search, acquisition, retention, and advancement skills and techniques.
+This course should be taken near the end of the student's course of study.

-BUOT 1110 Document Production I
+BUOT 1110 Keyboarding

-An introductory course with emphasis on learning the alpha and numeric keyboard and developing skills in straight copy and production (simple office jobs) typing.
+An introductory course with emphasis on learning the alpha and numeric keyboard and developing skills in straight copy.
+Students must attain a minimum of 35 gwam (gross words per minute) with 2 errors or fewer to pass the class with a "C."

-BUOT 1120 Document Production II
+BUOT 1120 Document Production